Harper Lee Estate Sues Over 'To Kill A Mockingbird' Broadway Script By Aaron Sorkin

 "This is, unfortunately," he added, "simply another such lawsuit, the latest of many, and we believe that it is without merit.
 While we hope this gets resolved, if it does not, the suit will be vigorously defended."

 Rudin's production will be the first time To Kill A Mockingbird has been performed on Broadway, and it was touted in a two-page ad in the Times more than a year before it is due to premiere.
-He reportedly paid $100,000 for the production rights, as well as a portion of the box office revenue and any net profit.
+He reportedly paid $100,000 for the production rights, as well as a portion of the box-office revenue and any net profit.

-Screenwriter Horton Foote turned the novel into a 1962 film, starring Gregory Peck and winning three Academy Awards, including best adapted screenplay.
-A stage adaptatation, by Christopher Stergel, is performed each spring in Monroeville.
+Screenwriter Horton Foote turned the novel into a 1962 film that starred Gregory Peck and won three Academy Awards including best adapted screenplay.
+A stage adaptation, by Christopher Stergel, is performed each spring in Monroeville.

-Whatever the outcome of the lawsuit, the fight brings attention to thorny questions of how producers and writers should adapt the beloved work about race and justice in 1930s Alabama for a modern audience.
+Whatever the outcome of the lawsuit, the fight brings attention to thorny questions about how producers and writers should adapt the beloved work about race and justice in 1930s Alabama for a modern audience.

 "I can't and won't present a play that feels like it was written in the year the book was written in terms of its racial politics: It wouldn't be of interest," Rudin told the Times.
 "The world has changed since then."